Q. What are the benefits of moving to a P25 digital radio solution?

 Q. Do I have to go to Phase 2 and what does this mean for Phase 1?

-No, you don’t need to move to Phase 2 unless you are in the USA using the 700MHz band, in which case you must be Phase 2 operational by January 1, 2017.
+No, you don’t need to move to Phase 2 unless you are in the USA using the 700MHz band.

 If you have capacity issues with your existing trunked system and are unable to obtain additional channels, then installing Phase 2 is a potential solution.
 As indicated above, Phase 2 can bring the benefit of extra spectral efficiency (6.25kHz equivalence) in trunked networks.